 If you think you might be that person, Alpha is hiring right now.
 They are fully owned by Telefonica but, despite having Telefonica's CEO José María Álvarez-Pallete López, on their board, they are fully independent of it.

-Pablo has worked as an entrepreneur, at various start-ups in Silicon Valley, as well as in Academia.
-He showed the curve of an idea, where at the very early stages, often Academia can do best in advancing innovation.
+Pablo has worked as an entrepreneur, at various start-ups in Silicon Valley, and in Academia.
+He showed the curve of an idea, where Academia often can do best in advancing innovation at the very early stages.
 In a later stage, it could be a start-up.
-Dr Rodriguez's projects sit in the middle of that, between academia and start-ups.
+Dr. Rodriguez's projects sit in the middle of that, between Academia and start-ups.

-He makes a great point that in the 20th Century, it was the government that primarily initiated innovation; The creation of the internet, the human genome project and yes, of course, NASA pioneering the first men to the moon, were all government-backed missions.
+He makes a great point that in the 20th Century, the government primarily initiated innovation; The creation of the internet, the human genome project, and yes, of course, NASA pioneering the first men to the moon were all government-backed missions.

-But now, and in the future, most innovation is driven by corporations.
-This can come in many forms; Alpha, an innovative organisation owned by Telefonica; or a Start-up, like Cloudlock, founded by one of my colleagues at Northeastern University Business School, and bought last year by Cisco for $293 Million
+But now, most innovation is driven by corporations.
+This can come in many forms; Alpha, an innovative organization owned by Telefonica; or a Start-up like Cloudlock, founded by one of my colleagues at Northeastern University Business School, and bought last year by Cisco for $293 Million

 This was a brilliant lecture, as good as the one I attended on Venture Capital.
 I thoroughly commend Professor Milan Vojnovic and Dr Pablo Rodriguez.

-If you are still sceptical about Moonshot thinking after reading this, I want to leave you with a great quote about it from one of the founders and CEO of Google:
+If you are still skeptical about Moonshot thinking after reading this, I want to leave you with a great quote about it from one of the founders and CEO of Google: